cmsodi/satdh/articles/balancing-competition-space-diplomacy/index.md

 In this context space diplomacy remains an important tool for addressing the challenges posed by rapidly advancing technology and growing commercial interests.

 Space diplomacy needs to change quickly and be ready for changes.
-It needs to understand the technology, the rules, and what's happening in the space field.
+It needs to understand the technology, the rules and what's happening in the space field.
 It also needs to work well with other countries.

 ## Growing space economy

 The space sector is becoming increasingly commercialized, with private companies entering the market and developing new technologies and services.
 Space technology drives economic growth through satellites and space-based systems.

-The multi-billion-dollar satellite industry provides advancements in materials science, computer science, and medicine.
-Transportation, agriculture, and environmental monitoring widely use space-based navigation and earth observation systems.
+The multi-billion-dollar satellite industry provides advancements in materials science, computer science and medicine.
+Transportation, agriculture and environmental monitoring widely use space-based navigation and earth observation systems.

 ![spacex](BIZ13_spacex_052218_news.jpg)

-The commercialization of space is creating new jobs, businesses, and markets, such as space tourism.
+The commercialization of space is creating new jobs, businesses and markets, such as space tourism.

 ### Competition and cooperation